brianssparetime/blog/content/posts/Singlex-TLS-review/index.md

 ---

-This camera originally belonged to my aunt's first husband, then to my aunt herself, who eventually gave it to my mother, who eventually replaced it with the <nuxt-link to="moms-canon-camera">Canon EOS Rebel S</nuxt-link>.
+This camera originally belonged to my aunt's first husband, then to my aunt herself, who eventually gave it to my mother, who eventually replaced it with the [Canon EOS Rebel S](/posts/moms-canon-camera).
 Most of the early childhood photos of me were taken with this camera.
 I think my mother gave it to me sometime in the late 90s or early 2000s, but I don't recall exactly.

 <img src="DSC00544 front.jpg" alt="bar">